Geekers-Brain/.github/profile/README.md

 ### Engineering the concept of online businesses through our IT services:

 We take pride in helping our clients deliver marvelous results when it comes to their projects.
-From data to performance, we’ve got you covered.
+From data to performance, we have got you covered.

 #### 1. Website development
 - ![AWS](https://img.shields.io/badge/-AWS-000?&logo=Amazon-AWS&logoColor=F90) Web App